tgum/tgum.github.io/pages/greek_mythology_quizz.md

 					yesOrNo.innerHTML = "The " + randomRelation + " of " + jsonObj['caracters'][randomCaracter].name + " is " + answer + ".
 Try again. <br> Your score is: " + score + "/" + questions;
 				} else {
 					yesOrNo.innerHTML = "";
+					// clear the image at the end
+					document.getElementById("image").src = "";
+					// clear the paragraph
 					document.getElementById("para").textContent = "";
 					// set the link to nothing
 					link.textContent = ""